Day Trip to Magdalena, Mexico

 The historic city of Magdalena lies approximately sixty miles south of Nogales, yet it is a different world with colonial buildings and the rustic feel of the vaquero (cowboy) heartland.
 Father Eusebio Kino (1645-1711) is buried there.
 This Jesuit missionary is credited with founding some twenty-one churches throughout the Sonoran region, the most famous of which is San Xavier del Bac near Tucson.
 Beginning near the border in Nogales Mexico, this tour includes an overview of the rich and complex history of the region with stops at Imuris and San Ignacio before proceeding on to Magdalena.
 Magdalena’s beautiful plaza and memorial to Kino is surrounded by an artful promenade where shoppers stroll in the shaded walkway.
 The chapel and church are a moving tribute to the faith of the region, architecturally will done.
 After lunch the tour continues with a visit to a local school and a chance to dialogue about the local context.

-We will provide an orientation at the camera club, where you will have a chance to meet your fellow travelers and hear about the Mexican context today, ask questions and fill out the waiver form.
+At a date to be announced, we will provide an orientation at the camera club, where you will have a chance to meet your fellow travelers and hear about the Mexican context today, ask questions and fill out the waiver form.
 To provide an intimate and safe experience, groups are limited in size to about 16, traveling together in a van with your guides.
 Your fee includes transportation, lunch, expert guidance, tax and tips.
 You may tip the van driver.
 Returning to the US, participants know that they have had a significant learning experience.

 What to wear and bring